Spring has officially arrived, and if you’re anything like me, you’ve been anticipating all the fun events that warmer temperatures bring!

 - You’ve heard of the Renaissance Faire, but have you heard of the Viking Festival?
 Head to the Village Park in Ashville for the Ashville Viking Festival this weekend, for food, entertainment, shopping, and family-friendly activities.
 The only cost of entry is a food donation for the local food pantry.

-- This year’s theme at Mohican Wildlife Weekend is “Know Your H2O.”
+- This year’s theme at Mohican Wildlife Weekend is “Wild Nights.”
 The weekend event kicks off on Friday and includes events all over the region, from trout fishing at Malabar Farm to birding boat tours at Clearfork Reservoir Marina and night sky viewing at the Warren Rupp Observatory.
 Reservations may be required for some activities.

 What fun events are you looking forward to in Ohio this month?